ModernAppsNinja/modernappsninja.github.io/content/english/blog/tkgimc112upgrade.md

 ---
-title: "Upgrading a TKGI 1.11 to 1.12 Using the TKGI Management Console"
+title: "Upgrading TKGI 1.11 to 1.12 Using the TKGI Management Console"
 date: 2021-10-03
 draft: false
 author: "Chris Little"